iamahmedshahh/veruswebextension/README.md

 ### Future Roadmap
 - 📍 VerusID support
 - 📍 NFT support
-- 📍 Create a library specifically for this Extension
-- 📍 Integrate Defi LLAMA?
+- 📍 Integrate Defi LLAMA

 Your suport can help accelerate development and bring these features to life! 🚀